 Optimize for reusability

 The most valuable APIs are the ones most used.
 Reusability mainly refers to the process and system APIs, not experience APIs.
 Enterprises must look at their processes and break them down into functional units with the goal of deriving blocks that together orchestrate a process for a transaction.
 The process uses one API, but a highly reusable API can fulfill a particular business function or process across multiple channels.
 Keeping overall enterprise goals in mind, financial services firms and insurers should thus prioritize APIs strategically and more importantly, design APIs with this widespread usability in mind.

 While having an API gateway is not needed, it is recommended, especially when APIs are exposed to external systems or used to leverage the services provided by third parties.
 An API gateway acts as an entry point to route services, aggregate results, and verify and track who or what is calling different channels.
 Building strong security in this gateway is essential; in this customer-centric era, a data breach could effectively ruin a company.
 For that reason, it is critical to protect data and develop safeguards against cyber-attacks.

 Monitor and manage APIs

-To ensure that APIs bring the desired business value, insurers must be diligent about enforcing monitoring for API usage, performance, and impact.
-Monitoring should also include digital engagement across the network, application and infrastructure, as well as external data feeds—from source across different end points.
-Additionally, insurers should define success metrics in advance to help recognize, overcome, or explain the shortcomings of the API initiative in a timely manner.
+To ensure that APIs bring the desired business value, enterprises must be diligent about enforcing monitoring for API usage, performance, and impact.
+Monitoring should also include digital engagement across the network, application, and infrastructure, as well as external data feeds—from the source across different endpoints.
+Additionally, leaders should define success metrics in advance to help recognize, overcome, or explain the shortcomings of the API initiative in a timely manner.